Battle of Burnt Corn: Aftermath and preservation

 The battle was considered a humiliating defeat for the American force, but they did obtain some of the Red Sticks' ammunition, cloth, salt, and other supplies.
 The Governor of Mississippi Territory David Holmes blamed Caller for the failure of the attack.
 In addition to commanding the failed attack, Caller and Major James Woods were lost for 15 days after the battle before being found by a search party.
-For the first two days, they were joined by Private Abner Smith Lipscomb, who eventually served as the second Chief Justice of the Alabama Supreme Court.
+For the first two days, they were joined by Private Abner Smith Lipscomb, who eventually served as the second Chief Justice of the Supreme Court of Alabama.

 Immediately following the battle, settlers fled to Mobile, St. Stephens, Fort Stoddert, or erected stockades around private homes.
 Claiborne feared the Red Sticks would begin retaliatory attacks on settlers in the area north of Mobile and ordered Mississippi Territory Volunteers from the Mount Vernon Cantonment to supplement the militias in Fort Mims, Fort Easley, and eventually, Fort Peirce.
 Fort Mims had been constructed around the home of Samuel Mims after the Red Stick attack on Tukabatchee.

 After the battle, Bailey led a group of warriors and damaged McQueen's homestead.
 Bailey returned to Fort Mims and was elected captain of the Tensaw militia.
 William Weatherford and Francis planned a retaliatory attack on Forts Mims and Peirce, as many mixed-bloods and participants from the Burnt Corn battle were taking refuge there.
 The mixed-bloods specifically had guided the mixed American force at the Battle of Burnt Corn, were responsible for most of the Red Stick deaths, and had covered the American force's retreat.
 The attack on Fort Peirce was never carried out, but most of the inhabitants of Fort Mims were killed by Red Sticks on August 30, 1813, in what became known as the Fort Mims massacre.
 After the Fort Mims massacre, the Red Sticks faced a three-pronged attack from the United States that culminated in their defeat at the Battle of Horseshoe Bend.
 This led to the signing of the Treaty of Fort Jackson and the Muscogee's eventual forced removal to Indian Territory.

 In 1815, Lewis Sewall (a former official in the Land Office of the Mississippi Territory), published a satirical poem titled The Last Campaign of Sir John Falstaff the II; or, The Hero of the Burnt-Corn Battle: a Heroi-Comic Poem.
 In the poem, Sewall, who was in a dispute with Caller, compared him to William Shakespeare's character John Falstaff and Don Quixote.
 The poem was published in St. Stephens and became the first literary work published in what is now Alabama.

 In 2011, the American Battlefield Protection Program provided a grant to identify and study Creek War sites, leading to the identification of the approximate site of the Burnt Corn battlefield on private land, but no definitive artifacts have been recovered as of 2012.